Television Outside Broadcasts History: “The Roving Eye”.

 RE2 remained in use, with improved suspension, although Transport Dept. was worried about its safety – personnel on board a commercial vehicle carrying weights around its maximum and travelling at speed.

 Likewise, Television production was concerned that it couldn’t meet its programme requirements.
 This especially applied to Manchester, with its Aintree and Haydock Park, et.al. commitments.
 It was at that stage that Manchester began lobbying for a large estate-type car, which would be fitted-out using existing resources and local effort.
 Television OB HQ resisted this at first, on financial grounds, but Manchester got its way in the end with the Humber!“

 1960 Humber Super Snipe, Marconi MK III Camera

-Roving Eye II had many uses, but was too high for racing, it obscured the view from the stands.
+Roving Eye II had many uses, but as well as the weight problem it was too high for racing, it obscured the view from the stands.
 A new vehicle was built, in Manchester.

 Humber “Super Snipe” Estate Car, Registration: 256 BLA (BBC Plant No. 256H) fitted with a Marconi Mk III Image Orthicon tube camera.

 The Series III Humber Super Snipe Estate was introduced in 1960, distinguished by the twin headlights and wrap around grille.